Macroscopic Modeling, Calibration, and Simulation of Managed Lane-Freeway Networks, Part I: Topological and Phenomenological Modeling: Modeling Emergent Phenomena Particular to Managed Lane-Freeway Networks

 \subsection{Inertia effect}

-At the end of the previous Section, we mentioned that some split ratios will likely be undefined after switching $c=2$ class vehicles to the $c=e_k$ classes.
+At the end of Section \ref{subsubsec_pipeclasses}, we mentioned that some split ratios will likely be undefined after switching $c=2$ class vehicles to the $c=e_k$ classes.
 In particular, $c=2$ class vehicles in the upstream GP link (e.g., link 1 in Figure \ref{fig-separated-hov}) and remaining $c=2$ vehicles in the upstream managed lane link (e.g. link 11 in Figure \ref{fig-separated-hov}) will need to decide whether to pass through the gate or remain in their current lane.
-Sample tools for modeling driver lane choices such as these include the class of ``logit'' logistic regression models \citep{mcfadden_conditional_1973}, or dynamic split ratio solvers such as the one presented in \citet{wright_node_2016} and reviewed in Appendix~\ref{app_splitratiosolver}.
+Sample tools for modeling driver lane choices such as these include the class of ``logit'' logistic regression models \citep{mcfadden_conditional_1973}, or dynamic split ratio solvers such as the one presented in \citet{wright_dynamic-system-based_2018}.